-After crossing the finish line an official (if available) will open the bolt of the rifle while the rifle is on the competitor's back.
-If live round(s) are found in the chamber or inserted magazine, the competitor will be disqualified.
-If no official is available to check the rifle, the competitor should take the rifle off of his/ her back and perform this safety check as soon as possible after finishing the race.
+After crossing the finish line an official (if available) will open the both of the rifle while the rifle is on the competitors back.
+The official will check for live rounds being left in the rifle.
+If it is found that a competitor has a live round in the chamber, he/she will be disqualified.
+If there is not an official to check the rifle, the competitor should take the rifle off his/her back and clear it as soon as possible after finishing the race.)